Chart Color Schemes

 Torquay demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is notably high in Torquay, with 31.4% of residents currently enrolled in formal education.
+Educational participation is notably high in Torquay, with 31.4% of its residents currently enrolled in formal education.
 This includes 12.0% in primary education, 8.5% in secondary education, and 4.8% pursuing tertiary education.

 Frequently Asked Questions - Education